drphil3d/stratasys/README.md

-﻿Stratasys Reprap Project
+﻿## Stratasys Reprap Project

 Repurposing and rebuilding 3D printers made by stratasys "Strat-a-trap"

 This will cover various models, mainly the ones that are old enough to get for free, however these printers are very similar in design so small modifications in configuration may be needed for your printer.

-Something to consider, these printers use high torque - high voltage NEMA 23 stepper motors this means you may have to replace them with something more suitable for use with modern stepper drivers.
+**Something to consider,** these printers use high torque - high voltage NEMA 23 stepper motors this means you may have to replace them with something more suitable for use with modern stepper drivers.
 I do not reccommend using an external stepper driver.
 If you have these motors, they will need to be replaced:

 Applied Motion: MN23-700-002
 Lin Engineering: 5718M-01S-04R0

+This guide will cover the following printers:
 Dimension 1200 SST
+uPrint

 The default print resolution set by the outdated Catalyst software was 0.254 mm or 0.330 mm